graphqlcrud/spec/docs/concepts.md

 - Create: creation of the object
 - Update: update of the any object properties
+- Delete: delete entire object by id
+- Get: get specific object by id
+- Find: find multiple objects using query

 ## Input types

-GraphQL CRUD defines common input type categories that can be used in various CRUD methods to define operations
+GraphQL CRUD defines common input type categories that can be used in various CRUD methods to define operations.
+For example Create operation will use specific input type that do not require object ID.

 ## Capabilities